 By the way, if you want to fast track your training efforts with high-will teenagers, then take them to Lead THE Cause.
 It is a one-of-a-kind rapid intensification event for leadership development and disciple multiplication.

-This takes intentionality and focus.
+But this takes intentionality and focus.
 It takes actually putting training events on your ministry calendar that will equip them to do this effectively.

 5. Go to great websites to "steal" great ideas.